codeclimate/codeclimate-rubocop/config/contents/naming/variable_name.md

-This cop makes sure that all variables use the configured style, snake_case or camelCase, for their names.
+Makes sure that all variables use the configured style, snake_case or camelCase, for their names.

 ### Example: EnforcedStyle: snake_case (default)